These are cases for which the Mind Legal Newsletter summary has been reproduced on the relevant MHLO page.

 The pages below are initially ordered according to the dates on which they were added to the site (most recent first).
 The order can be changed by clicking on the symbol beside a column heading: click on the symbol beside "Page and summary" for alphabetical order; click beside "Categories" for the order in which the cases were reported.
 Click on the arrow symbol again to reverse the order.
 Click on a page name to view the relevant page.
 Asterisks mark those cases which have been added to the new database structure.

-|* Religious beliefs and tribunal expertise DL-H v West London MH Trust UKUT 387 (AAC) — Judicial summary from Gov.uk website: (1) "In deciding whether a patient is manifesting religious beliefs or mental disorder, a tribunal is entitled to take account of evidence from both religious and medical experts."
+|* Religious beliefs and tribunal expertise DL-H v West London MH NHS Trust UKUT 387 (AAC) — Judicial summary from Gov.uk website: (1) "In deciding whether a patient is manifesting religious beliefs or mental disorder, a tribunal is entitled to take account of evidence from both religious and medical experts."
 (2) "A tribunal is entitled to use its own expertise to make a different diagnosis from those of the medical witnesses, provided it allows the parties a chance to make submissions and explains its decision."||2017‑10‑13 22:09:08||2017 cases, Cases, Judgment available on Bailii, Mind summary, Reasons, Upper Tribunal decisions

 |* R (CXF) v Central Bedfordshire Council EWHC 2311 (Admin) — "The central question raised in these proceedings is whether either or both of the Defendants has a duty under s117 of the MHA to cover the costs of the Claimant's mother's visits, on the ground that they constitute "after-care services" within the meaning of that provision. ...
 The specific issues that arise are as follows: (a) Whether the duty to provide after-care services under s117 is triggered when the Claimant is granted leave of absence from the Hospital under s17 of the MHA for an escorted bus trip.
 This issue turns on the question whether, when granted such leave of absence, the Claimant satisfies the two pre-conditions set out in s.
-117(1), namely, (i) that he has "ceased to be detained" under s3 of the MHA, and (ii) that he has "left hospital"; (b) If so, whether the after-care services which are to be provided pursuant to s117(6) of the MHA may as a matter of principle include funding to cover the Claimant's mother's transport costs; (c) If so, whether on the facts of ..→||2017‑09‑20||2017 cases, After-care, Cases, Judgment available on Bailii, Mind summary
+117(1), namely, (i) that he has "ceased to be detained" under s3 of the MHA, and (ii) that he has "left hospital"; (b) If so, whether the after-care services which are to be provided pursuant to s117(6) of the MHA may as a matter of principle include funding to cover the Claimant's mother's transport costs; (c) If so, whether on the facts of this case there is a duty to provide the funding sought as an after-care service under s117; (d) If so, whether the duty to provide the services falls on the First and Second Defendants jointly, or in fact falls on the First Defendant jointly with Bedfordshire Clinical Commissioning Group, which was originally joined as a Defendant to these proceedings, but against which proceedings were discontinued in March 2017."||2017‑09‑20 21:41:14||2017 cases, After-care, Cases, Judgment available on Bailii, Mind summary

 |* Deferred discharge beyond current authority for detention JMcG v Devon Partnership NHS Trust UKUT 348 (AAC), MHLO 28 — "The principal issue in this appeal is whether the First-tier Tribunal (Mental Health) erred in law in its belief that, pursuant to s.72(3) of the Mental Health Act 1983, it could not defer the discharge of a detained patient beyond the date of the order authorising detention.
 The Appellant patient criticised the tribunal for (a) refusing to defer his discharge until a date after the authority for his detention had expired and (b) failing to give adequate reasons for its decision overall.
 I have concluded that the tribunal did not err in law with respect to the effect of section 72(3) since its reasons did not assert that a deferred discharge could not exceed the date of the order authorising detention.
 Though strictly obiter, I have concluded that a deferred discharge cannot exceed the date of the order authorising detention and explain why I have reached that view below.
 I also concluded that the tribunal’s reasoning in this case was adequate."||2017‑09‑08 13:12:19||2017 cases, Cases, Judgment available on Bailii, Mind summary, Powers, Upper Tribunal decisions

 The following 3 pages are in this category.